 - 1. Move Wheels/Tines/PTO Drive Lever in NEUTRAL position. - 2.
-Wedge a 5/16"-thick board between the top of the engine pulley and the cast iron housing next to it.
-This immobilizes the pulley.
-Avoid contacting the reverse disc.
+Wedge a 5/16"-thick board between top of engine pulley and cast iron housing next to it.
+This immobilizes pulley.
+Avoid contacting reverse disc.

-3. Use a $\frac{1}{6}$ wrench to loosen the mounting bolt shown in Figure 7-6.
+3. Use a %6" wrench to loosen the mounting bolt shown in Fig. 7-6.
 Remember to immobilize the pulley with the wood wedge while loosening the bolt.
 If necessary, pry the disc from the pulley with the tip of a screwdriver.
 Back the bolt out as far as possible.
 Then angle the disc a little to remove it.
 Bring the bolt and lockwasher along with the disc.
 Installing a new Reverse Disc.

-- 4. Do steps 1-through-3, in the opposite order to install the new reverse disc. - 5.
-Tighten the mounting bolt securely, and check for correct operation see the Maintenance & Adjustments section.
+- Do steps 1-through-3,in the opposite order to install the new reverse disc. - Tighten the mounting bolt securely, and check for correct operation - see the Maintenance & Adjustments section.